B2B content marketing is hard work, and it’s getting harder all the time…

 In order to achieve your content goals you should consider a mix of:

-- Owned
+Owned media

-Content leveraged for these channels is usually dynamic, controlled, repeatable and focused on delivering value added experiences.
+Content leveraged for these channels is usually dynamic, controlled, repeatable and focused on delivering value-added experiences.

 The good news is, that in addition to generating immediate results, paid amplification can also be extremely targeted; for example, re-marketing and programmatic advertising can be powerful at helping prospects with the specific issues they face at different stages of the the sales funnel.

 Once you see how powerful amplification can be, it’s easy to be tempted to promote everything.
 But your amplification strategy for each piece of content should be tailored and detailed.
-In trying to raise the profile of everything you will dilute your efforts and your results.
+In trying to raise the profile of everything, you will dilute your efforts and your results.
 Wordstream suggests you amplify the very best 1-2% of your content – whatever is most likely to really engage your target audience and produce an impact.

-For a more indepth understanding of how Earned and Paid Media can be harnessed to accelerate engagement and gain traction, David Armanio’s (of The Logic and Emotion blog) process diagram is a great starting point:
+For a more in-depth understanding of how Earned and Paid Media can be harnessed to accelerate engagement and gain traction, David Armanio’s (of The Logic and Emotion blog) process diagram is a great starting point:

 Do your existing channels enable you to reach the audiences you want to connect with?

-B2B sales processes tend to be long and nonlinear with multiple touch points.
+B2B sales processes tend to be long and nonlinear with multiple touchpoints.
 While you may choose to focus on particular avenues, you must make sure that all available channels are addressed in your strategy.

 Once you’ve got traffic to your website, you can gather more detailed information about visitors’ browsing behavior and interests to better understand their requirements.

-Email remains an extremely powerful tool for content amplification.
+Email remains an extremely powerful tool

 If someone has given you their email address, you already know they are interested in what you have to say.
-However it’s critical you ensure everything you send them is relevant.
+However, it’s critical you ensure everything you send them is relevant.
 Newsletter emails can include more general blog posts, news or editorials, while targeted lead nurturing campaigns enable you to promote individual pieces of content on a targeted basis.
-Lead nurturing programs can tailor the content in emails, offers, landing pages, adverts and even downloads based on the prospect’s previous online actions.
-With the right digital platform they can dynamically adjust what content your prospect receives, in real time, for even greater results.

 Be careful to understand how your prospects want you to communicate with them.
 B2B sales cycles can be long and irregular, and a period of silence might not mean the lead has gone cold.